 The Executive of India's ruling National Congress Party has backed the decision of Prime Minister Mrs.

-The Executive of India's ruling National Congress Party has backed the decision of Prime Minister Mrs. Indira Gandhi to declare a state of emergency.
+Background: The Executive of India's ruling National Congress Party has backed the decision of Prime Minister Mrs. Indira Gandhi to declare a state of emergency.

 At their meeting in New Delhi on Monday (14 July) -- which was attended by Mrs. Gandhi -- the executive passed a resolution saying the emergency became unavoidable because of serious developments that had taken place in the country.

 The resolution also referred to India's difficult and complex economic situation.
 The Opposition Movement against the Government had led to a general deterioration of law and order and encouraged anti-social elements.